docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ![](images/basic_settings.png)

-- Expand the **Network** section on the same page and configure the following port mappings:
+- Scroll down the page, and expand the **Network** section on the same page and configure the following port mappings:

 ![](images/port_mappings.png)